You can put your sweater in a salad spinner to drain out the excess water, then hang it up to dry.

 I had a big yard project that got out of hand.
 When I decided to replace rotting weed fabric in my side yard, I raked the rocks into the dirt and weeds next to the fabric.
 The rocks got mixed with dirt and bits of weeds, moss, and straw.
 It was a big mess.

 Buying a leaf blower helped.
 I used chicken wire to separate out the bigger rocks, then blew the dirt off.
 However, I still had to deal with the smaller rocks – usually sifting them through a piece of plastic screen door material.

-The rocks were too heavy to spin.
-But, when I put them in the basket and shook it, almost all of the rocks stayed in the basket.
+Then, as I was working away, the idea of buying a salad spinner to separate rocks from the dirt jumped in my head.
+The results were pretty good.
+While the rocks were too heavy to spin, I could put them in the basket and shake it, and almost all of the rocks stayed in the basket.
 And, when I rubbed them against the basket, all the small dirt clots broke up.